the power of communication

 Ed Walz, Partner

-At the bipartisan children’s advocacy nonprofit First Focus, Ed found that children’s priorities weren’t on the radar screens of lawmakers or news media.
+At the bipartisan children’s advocacy nonprofit First Focus on Children, Ed found that children’s priorities weren’t on the radar screens of lawmakers or news media.
 His work generated news coverage on kids’ issues ranging from education and child abuse and neglect to child poverty and immigration reform.
 Ed secured placements in The New York Times, USA Today, the Associated Press, McClatchy News, POLITICO, The Hill, Roll Call, Congressional Quarterly, and dozens of regional and trade news outlets all over the country.
 He’s told he was also covered in the world’s largest newspaper, Japan’s Yomiuri Shimbun, but since he can’t read a word of Japanese, it’s anybody’s guess.

 Ed